Back to Blog

 Optimize Within Channels

-Attribution does not just tell you that Google Ads work.
-It tells you which keywords, which ad groups, and which creatives drive the most Amazon sales.
-Use this to refine your external campaigns the same way you would optimize your Amazon PPC campaigns — double down on winners, cut losers.
+Attribution does not just tell you that your newsletter works.
+It tells you which newsletter issues, which subject lines, and which book links drive the most Amazon sales.
+Use this to refine your email marketing the same way you would optimize your book’s product page — double down on what converts, cut what does not.

-Influencer marketing for Amazon products is booming, but measuring it has always been guesswork.
-Give each influencer a unique Attribution tag and you will know exactly how many sales each partnership drives.
-This transforms influencer marketing from a brand play into a measurable performance channel.
+BookTok, Bookstagram, and book blogger partnerships are booming, but measuring them has always been guesswork.
+Give each influencer a unique Attribution tag and you will know exactly how many book sales each partnership drives.
+This transforms influencer marketing from a vague “brand awareness” play into a measurable sales channel for your books.

-Many Amazon sellers are reluctant to spend on external traffic because they cannot prove it works.
+Many authors are reluctant to spend on external traffic because they cannot prove it works.
 Attribution gives you the proof.
-When you can show that $1,000 in Google Ads generated $5,000 in Amazon sales, the decision to scale becomes obvious.
+When you can show that $500 in Facebook ads generated $2,500 in Amazon book sales, the decision to scale your author marketing budget becomes obvious.

 The Brand Referral Bonus Connection

-If you are driving external traffic without Attribution tags, you are not just missing data.
+If you are driving external traffic to your books without Attribution tags, you are not just missing data.
 You are leaving money on the table in the form of unclaimed Brand Referral Bonus credits.

 Common Mistakes to Avoid

-• Inconsistent tagging — if half your external links are tagged and half are not, your data tells an incomplete story.
+• Inconsistent tagging — if half your book links are tagged and half are not, your data tells an incomplete story.
 Tag everything or accept that your numbers are understated.

 • Ignoring the 14-day attribution window — Amazon Attribution uses a 14-day lookback window.
-A click today can result in an attributed sale up to 14 days later.
-Do not evaluate campaign performance too quickly.
+A click today can result in an attributed book sale up to 14 days later.
+Do not evaluate campaign performance too quickly, especially during a book launch where purchase cycles vary.

-• Not segmenting by product — create separate attribution campaigns for different products.
-Lumping everything together makes it impossible to understand which products benefit most from external traffic.
+• Not segmenting by book series or genre — create separate attribution campaigns for different books or series.
+Lumping everything together makes it impossible to understand which titles benefit most from external traffic.

 Stop Guessing, Start Measuring

-External traffic is one of the most powerful growth levers available to Amazon sellers, especially with the Brand Referral Bonus making it more cost-effective than ever.
+External traffic is one of the most powerful growth levers available to authors, especially with the Brand Referral Bonus making it more cost-effective than ever.
 But traffic without measurement is just hope dressed up as strategy.

 Amazon Attribution is free.
 It takes an afternoon to set up.
-And it transforms external marketing from a guessing game into a data-driven discipline.
+And it transforms your author marketing from a guessing game into a data-driven discipline that grows your readership and your royalties.

-At AZvertising, we build Attribution into every external traffic strategy we manage for clients.
-If you are running off-Amazon marketing — or want to start — and want to make sure every dollar is tracked and optimized, let’s build your measurement framework together.
+At AZvertising, we build Attribution into every author marketing strategy we manage.
+If you are running off-Amazon book marketing — or want to start — and want to make sure every dollar and every newsletter link is tracked and optimized, let’s build your measurement framework together.

 Want help applying this?